savchenkoyana/Nbody/2. Reproduce JGB/README.md

 ## External potential

-This section desctibes how to perform the evolution of PBH cluster in an external potential.
+This section desctibes how to perform the evolution of PBH cluster in an external potential of SMBH.
+It is assumed that you have already created cluster's initial coordinates for evolution `DIRNAME/IC.nemo` using `create_ic.py` (see previous section).

-### Point mass potential

-JGB writes:
+- JGB writes:

   > Clusters are themselves immersed in a central gravitational potential with orbital radius $R_c$ = 34 kpc and central mass $M = 4.37 × 10^{10} M\_{☉}$ throughout the entire evolution.
 This is just a point mass approximation which leads to a circular movement of period T = 2.81 Gyr

-- The easiest way to create this potential is to add a new particle representing the central mass to the existing snapshot with PBH cluster data:
+  The easiest way to create this point-mass potential is to add a new particle representing the central mass to the existing snapshot with PBH cluster data:

   ```shell
   python preprocess_snap.py \